-LAPD’s challenge on this project was to reflect sunlight down into a 3- storey atrium in London.
+LAPD’s challenge on this project was to create an architectural lighting design that would reflect sunlight down into a 3- storey atrium in London.
 Therefore we ensured that as long as the sun was out, it would be reflected on to the basement floor 20 metres below, even on the shortest day of the year.

 To continually reflect sunlight requires an intelligent sun-tracking mirror, called a Heliostat.
 These large mirrors continually reflect the sun towards an object or area, provided there is no cloud cover.

 It was important to conduct investigations as to the feasibility of achieving uninterrupted sunlight throughout the day and year.
 For the site in question LAPD contacted the Met Office, comparing sunlight hours in various Heliostat sites across Europe.